Newton Lee, Newton Lee Laboratories LLC and Institute for Education, Research, and Scholarships (IFERS)

 Peer-reviewed papers, videos, and games should be submitted online and should adhere to the CiE template for authors.
 Non-refereed content for Games, Art & Music, TV & Movies, Society & Education, Events Calendar, News, and Blogs should be submitted to the respective Lead Editor listed below.

-Lead Editor: Chris Davison, LTH Media and Newton Lee, editor-in-chief
+Lead Editor: John Davison and Newton Lee, editor-in-chief

 Lead Editor: Abdennour El Rhalibi, Liverpool John Moores University